rafl/nanomsg-raw/README.md

 ## In-process transport

-The in-process transport allows to send messages between threads or modules inside a process.
+The in-process transport allows one to send messages between threads or modules inside a process.
 In-process address is an arbitrary case-sensitive string preceded by `inproc://` protocol specifier.
 All in-process addresses are visible from any module within the process.
 They are not visible from outside of the process.